Fishing - Popular Smallmouth Bass Flies

 – Let the fly sit before giving it small twitches.

-– Avoid overworking the pattern.
+– Do not overwork the pattern.

 – Focus on calm or lightly moving water where bass can track the fly.